jsabater/calabruix/content/posts/proxmox/pve/cloud-init/index.md

 3. Start the virtual machine.
 4. Optionally, customise the virtual machine.

-When provisioning a virtual machine from the Debian 11 template, we will add the `cicustom` attribute to the task that updates the Cloud-Init configuration so that the `proxmox_kvm` module executes a custom network configuration snippet, which is necessary to avoid a known issue where the default network configuration causes long boot delays, or even hangs, due to IPv6 misconfiguration.

-Specifically, Debian 11 cloud images may fail to bring up the `ens18` interface cleanly due to Cloud-Init generating incomplete or incorrect `ifupdown` configurations, especially when IPv6 is left blank.
-By injecting a valid, minimal network configuration through a `cicustom` snippet, the playbook ensures a smooth and predictable network setup during first boot, preventing timeout errors and enabling faster provisioning.

-Debian 12 and 13 cloud images do not require such snippet.

 To keep it simple, a lot of variables are hardcoded in the following example, but you can easily adapt it to your needs.
 For context, the following code would exist in the following Ansible structure:

 1. Inventory file at `inventory/myapp.yml`.